How to Convert a Capitec Bank Statement to Excel or CSV

 Pay extra attention to layout artifacts.
 A Capitec PDF with an electronic bank stamp, watermark, or overlay text can push values into the wrong columns or split one transaction across two rows.
 If a date looks shifted, an amount appears in the description field, or a balance disappears on one line only, go back to the source PDF and verify that row before you trust the extract.

-For South African bookkeeping workflows, consistency matters more than preference.
-Make sure your date format, decimal style, and column separators stay stable before you save the final file.
+For South African bookkeeping workflows, keep the date format, decimal style, and column separators stable before you save the final file.
 If you export to CSV, reopen it once before importing anywhere else to confirm the delimiter has not split amounts or references into the wrong columns.
-If you need to preserve formatting, keep an XLSX version as your working copy and use CSV only for systems that specifically require it.

 Extract invoice data to Excel with natural language prompts